CCA Atelier: Summer

 Architecture & Interior Design

-This week-long intensive program explores what constitutes a space and how we can define it using the lens of architecture and interior design.
-Through a range of mini projects, students learn how to bring their imagined spaces into reality, building 3D models with their hands, and then create an architectural project of their own design with digital tools.
+This two-week-long intensive program explores what constitutes a space and how we can define it using the lens of architecture and interior design.
+Through a range of mini projects, students learn how to bring their imagined spaces into reality, building 3D models with their hands, and then create an architectural project of their own design with newly acquired tools and skills.
 Mini projects involve sketching, model making with a variety of materials, storytelling, and writing.

 Students also examine concepts of interior programming, planning, and three-dimensional form.
 Principles of light and lighting, color, materials, textiles, furniture, and room layouts are covered through hands-on exercises.